itsmostafa/certified-aws-developer-associate-notes/README.md

   * If you are getting a permission error exception when trying to SSH into your linux instance, then the key is missing chmod 400 permissions
   * If you are getting a network timeout when trying to SSH into your EC2 instance, then your security groups are misconfigured
   * Security groups reference IP address, CIDR block, Security group, but NOT DNS name

+# Contributors

+Please feel free to contribute by making a Pull Request!